varchar-io/nebula/docs/docs/intro.md

 For details, please see [Nebula Discovery](basics/5-discovery.md)

-> Tip: (to Nebula maintainer), the docker hub account is associated with columns.ai@gmail.com, please use steps to release new images:
+> Tip: (to Nebula maintainer), the docker hub account is associated with columns.ai@gmail.com (username=columns,password=p...@w...),
+> please use steps to release new images:
 > 1. Login: `sudo docker login` to log in before push new images.
 > 2. Build: after login, use `docker-compose` tool to build up all images locally.
 >    - cd `src/service`, where docker-compose.yaml is located.